GoogleCloudPlatform/processing-logs-using-dataflow/README.md

 Next, deploy the Container Engine cluster along with the sample web applications:

-    $ ./cluster.sh CLUSTER-NAME up PROJECT-ID
+    $ ./cluster.sh PROJECT-ID CLUSTER-NAME up

 The script will deploy a single-node Container Engine cluster, deploy the web applications, and expose the applications as Kubernetes Services.

 ### Setup Cloud Logging

 The next step is to configure Cloud Logging to export the web application logs to Google Cloud Storage.
-The following script will first create a Cloud Storage bucket, configure the appropriate permissions, and setup automated export from the web applications running on Container Engine to Cloud Storage.
+The following script will first create a Cloud Storage bucket, configure the appropriate permissions, and setup automated export from the web applications running on Container Engine to Cloud Storage. **Note:** the `BUCKET-NAME` should not be an existing Cloud Storage bucket.

-    $ ./logging.sh batch up PROJECT-ID BUCKET-NAME
+    $ ./logging.sh PROJECT-ID BUCKET-NAME batch up

 ### Generate Requests